from Guide to Machine Learning on Jul 7, 2024

 $y_1$ | $y_2$ | $y_3$ | $y_4$ |

-- After the first word $x_0$ the, we guessed $x_1$ brown.
-After the first word $x_0$ the, the model predicted $y_1$ brown.
-Our guess matches the actual prediction.
+- Our guess $x_1$ matches the actual prediction $y_1$.
 Knowing this, we accept our guess, $x_1$.

-- After the first two words $x_0, x_1$ the brown, we guessed $x_2$ fox.
-After the first two words $x_0, x_1$ the brown, the model predicted $y_2$ crayon.
-Our guess does not match the actual prediction.
+- Our guess $x_2$ does not match the actual prediction $y_2$.
 As a result, we reject our guess, $x_2$.

 Our complete output so far is now $x_0, x_1, y_2$, or "the brown crayon".
 This is pretty neat all in all: we can now check all of our guesses in a single forward pass!
 We then repeat this entire process — guess, obtain actual predictions using a single forward pass, then check how many guesses match actual predictions.